dart-lang/site-www/src/_samples/index.md

 var result = fibonacci(20);
 {% endprettify %}

-There is a shorthand ('fat arrow') syntax for functions that contain a single statement.
+A shorthand (_fat arrow_) syntax is handy for functions that contain a single statement.
-It's most useful when functions are passed as arguments (but it also means 'Hello World' can be made even [shorter](https://gist.github.com/filiph/8a5e3e845acdafe2ea928fd257a46859) than it already is).
+It's especially useful when functions are passed as arguments, but it also means that Hello World can be made even [shorter](https://gist.github.com/filiph/8a5e3e845acdafe2ea928fd257a46859).

 {% prettify dart %}
-flybyObjects.where((name) => name.contains("anus")).forEach(print);
+flybyObjects.where((name) => name.contains('anus')).forEach(print);
 {% endprettify %}

 Also note that in the example above, the top-level function `print` is provided as an argument.